Tennu/tennu/readme.md

 })
 ```

-You can also unsubscribe non-once events with `off`, taking the same parameters as `on`.
+You can also unsubscribe non-once message events with `off`, taking the same parameters as `on`.

 ### Listener Parameters ###